 Let’s pull back the curtain to understand how science has been propelling the workspace-innovation movement, and how you can adopt a people-first mentality to create an environment that inspires your employees to do their best work.

 So, how does science influence workspace innovation?
 It all starts with the study of the human brain.

-Essentially, there are three neural networks powering the way we think: the executive control network (dedicated to making decisions), the salience network (the gatekeeper for how those decisions are made) and the default mode network (that generates ideas).
-This process continues throughout the day, starting with info gathering (preparation), incubation (cross-checking what you know already with what you don’t), insight (the “a-ha!” moment) and verification of the information at hand.
+Essentially, there are three neural networks powering the way we think: the executive control network (dedicated to making decisions), the salience network (the gatekeeper for how those decisions are made), and the default mode network (which generates ideas).
+This process continues throughout the day, starting with info-gathering (preparation), incubation (cross-checking what you know already with what you don’t), insight (the “ah-ha!” moment), and verification of the information at hand.

-The University of Oxford recently studied the process of decision making in the brain and saw that the ability to slow down responses allows people to avoid making less than optimum choices.
+The University of Oxford recently studied the process of decision-making in the brain and saw that the ability to slow down responses allows people to avoid making suboptimal choices.

-What better way to encourage those essential breaks than by providing a flexible workspace – and the more choices, the better: quiet spaces for concentration, energetic spaces for connection, places to learn, play and have fun, and to renew the mind.
+What better way to encourage those essential breaks than by providing a flexible workspace—and the more choices, the better: quiet spaces for concentration, energetic spaces for connection, places to learn, to play and have fun, and to renew the mind.

 Innovative companies such as Pinterest and Facebook are leaning into variety by adding more whimsical features within their offices.
 The theory is that creativity is boosted by including spaces dedicated to breaktime activities.
-For example, “the inventors of graphene [a 1 mm-thick material discovered in the UK that could transform electronics, energy, health and construction] came across it in their play time” as Professor Stephen Heppell, flexible work and learning space expert, told the World Economic Forum last year.
+For example, “the inventors of graphene [a 1-mm-thick material discovered in the U.K. that could transform electronics, energy, health and construction] came across it in their play time,” said Professor Stephen Heppell, flexible work and learning space expert, to the World Economic Forum last year.

-So, now that you understand the role science plays in determining how people think, let’s discover the other factor influencing workplace design – the way we feel.
+So, now that you understand the role science plays in determining how people think, let’s discover the other factor influencing workplace design—the way in which we feel.